Mikkomario/Utopia-Vault-Scala/README.txt

         ConditionalAccess, ConditionalSingleAccess and ConditionalManyAccess traits/classes allow access to database rows based on a search conditions and can be used to provide sub groups under accesses

+        Added support for offset in sql statements (used for skipping n rows from the beginning of results)

+        Added foreach, fold, mapReduce and flatMapReduce functions to command to support very large queries.
+These queries will be split in parts when used.
+The size of each split may be specified in ConnectionSettings.
+        Default split size is 1000 rows.

+        foreach, fold and mapReduce also added to StorableFactory

     Updates & Changes
     -----------------